 At High Route Adventure, you will also be accompanied by our knowledgeable guide, who will always ensure that you are at ease and happy with the services.
 You are assured of the greatest in every way when you work with us, from professional advice to the greatest lodges and accommodations to transportation and meals.
 It is a once-in-a-lifetime chance to experience a distinct region of Nepal that differs greatly from the more well-known hikes the nation has to offer.

-Nepal for all seasons; however for trekking around Mt.
+Trekking Nepal for all seasons; however, for trekking around the Mt.
 Manaslu high region’s best time is in spring from March to May and in autumn from September to November.

-The Manaslu Tsum Valley Trek Cost depends upon the group size.
-The more you are in a group the more discounts you will get in the package.
+The Manaslu Tsum Valley Trek Cost depends on the group size.
+The more you are in a group, the more discounts you will get on the package.

 High Route Adventure airport staff will meet you when you arrive at Tribhuvan International Airport.
 He will help you get transferred to your Hotel.
 There are no planned activities for the day, thus you may check into your Hotel and relax.
 Overnight stay at the Hotel in Kathmandu.